 Let me ask you something – what would you be doing today if you exercised courage and confidence in your current opportunity set?
 What decisions would you make, what things would you let go of, and what plans would you make for 2020?
 Maybe you already have a strong foundation of courage and confidence – what new plans can you make today by doubling your courage and confidence?
 Get a calendar, planner, scheduling tool, or app out and set something in motion: in 6 months, I will do X; by 5 years from now, I will be at Y level.
 Then instead of reflecting on all the barriers in the way, contemplate on the decisions you will need to make in order to achieve that goal or make it to that level.
 And then use your courage & confidence to get to work on it, focusing on saying yes to the decisions that take you closer to it, and no to the critics, self-doubt, and procrastinative habits that will take you farther from succeeding.
 Let’s prove ourselves right in our forward-moving plans, and prove ourselves (and others!) wrong as far as the doubt, the critique, and the lack of faith.
 Courage and confidence will take us there.

 Gain more valuable insights from other business leaders like Carolynn.
-Join us June 12-13 in Salt Lake City at the Aspire Her conference, an annual gathering of thousands of driven business women just like you.
+Join us June 11-12 in Salt Lake City at the Aspire Her conference (also available online!!), an annual gathering of driven business women just like you.